-Prior to our IPO, fees and services provided to us by E&Y were approved by our sole director, Mr. Middleman.
-All audit-related, tax and other services provided to us after the IPO are reviewed and pre-approved by the Audit Committee.
-However, the Audit Committee has approved a recurring tax question engagement with E&Y to provide for ready responses to tax issues from time to time.
-The engagement provides that no project may exceed \$10,000, and the aggregate of all projects may not exceed \$100,000 without the further approval of the Audit Committee.
-The Audit Committee concluded that the provision of such services by E&Y in 2013, was compatible with the maintenance of that firm's independence in the conduct of its auditing functions.
-All of the fees paid to E&Y in 2013 that are described above were approved by the Audit Committee and our Board.
+All audit-related, tax and other services provided to us are reviewed and pre-approved by the Audit Committee.
+The Audit Committee has approved a routine on-call tax advisory services arrangement with E&Y to provide for ready responses to tax issues from time to time.
+The engagement provides that no project may exceed \$25,000, and the aggregate of all projects may not exceed \$100,000 without the further approval of the Audit Committee.
+The Audit Committee concluded that the provision of such services by E&Y in 2014 and 2013, was compatible with the maintenance of that firm's independence in the conduct of its auditing functions.
+All of the fees paid to E&Y in 2014 that are described above were approved by the Audit Committee and our Board.